Rosalina121/godot-pmx/README.md

 ## What is it?

 Fork of a Godot 4* module that imports MMD assets.
-It currently has incomplete support for PMX models, but we intend to add at least VMD motions as well.
+It currently has incomplete support for PMX models.

 *Tested with 4.3.